-Notes to Financial Statements (Continued) For the Year Ended June 30, 2022
+Notes to the Financial Statements As of and for the Year Ended June 30, 2023

 11. Pension Plan

 Some of the police department employees of the Village of Tickfaw are members of the Municipal Police Employees' Retirement System of Louisiana (System).
 This system is a cost-sharing, multiple-employer defined benefit pension plan administered by a separate board of trustees.
 Pertinent information relative to the plan follows: